Skip to main content

 Effects on Gut Microbiome

-Because proton pump inhibitors block acid production in the stomach, they affect the PH balance of your digestive system.
-That can affect the mix of organisms in your gut microbiome, the collection of bacteria, fungi, and viruses that live in your digestive track.
+Because proton pump inhibitors block acid production in the stomach, they affect the pH balance of your digestive system.5 That can affect the mix of organisms in your gut microbiome, the collection of bacteria, fungi, and viruses that live in your digestive tract.
+Long-term use of prescription PPIs has been connected with higher levels of some harmful bacteria and a higher risk of some intestinal infections.5

 Additional Medical Conditions